What is SASS?

 Sass variables

-sass variables are used to store css values in variables.
-Its same like javascript, that we declare a variable at top, and use later.
+Sass variables are used to store CSS values in variables.
+It's the same as in JavaScript, where we declare a variable at the top and use it later.

 Variable in scss